salesforceidentity/password-less-login/README.md

 6. Create the LoginController apex class

    Replace the following:
-   - <YOUR ACCOUNT SID> - The Twilio Account SID
+   '<YOUR ACCOUNT SID>' - The Twilio Account SID
-   - <YOUR AUTH TOKEN>  - The Twilio Auth Token
+   <YOUR AUTH TOKEN>  - The Twilio Auth Token
-   - <YOUR Twilio Phone Number> - The phone number that initiated the OTP message.
+   <YOUR Twilio Phone Number> - The phone number that initiated the OTP message.
 This should be one of your Twilio phone numbers.

-   - <CONNECTED APP CLIENT_ID> - The connected app client id
+   <CONNECTED APP CLIENT_ID> - The connected app client id

 7. In Communities, under Administration > Login & Registration, choose the Passwordless visualforce page as the login page.